HIGHLIGHTS

 Digital risk: Hospitals are increasingly relying on digital technologies, and the threat of a cyberattack can compromise the integrity, confidentiality, and availability of all its digital assets -mainly the digital healthcare system.

 Enterprise risk: As seen in the recent ransomware attacks across the US, hospital operations can be hampered, leading to impaired patient care.
-Weakened cybersecurity in the healthcare ecosystem has a spiral effect on enterprise efficiency.
+Weakened cybersecurity in the healthcare ecosystem has a spiral effect on enterprise portal software.

 Financial risk: Do you know St Margaret’s Health in Illinois had to close down as it could not submit insurance claims after a ransomware attack?
 Similarly, a hospital in Kansas paid a ransom in bitcoins to gain back access to its servers.
 Loss of revenue, incident response costs, and system remediation are other financial burdens imposed, post a cyberattack.